serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## `mailspoof`

-Tool.
+[`mailspoof`](https://github.com/serain/mailspoof) is a tool I wrote to quickly scan a large list of domains for misconfigured SPF and DMARC records.

-## Recommendations
+## Conclusion

+If you're a Red Team:

+* Enumerate your target's parent and subsidiary companies and their domains, as well as any third-party SAAS they may use
+* Identify domains with weak SPF and DMARC configurations
+* You may be able to bypass "EXTERNAL" filters by spoofing parent and subsidiary companies
+* You may be able to spoof trusted SAAS

+_Note that you may face legal hurdles attempting to impersonate companies not within your scope.
+You will want to clear this with your point of contact beforehand to ensure that any incidents are not escalated beyond the target organisation._

 If you're an organisation:

 * Review your email filter: ensure SPF, DKIM and DMARC validation are enabled.
 Emails that fail validation should be quarantined.

-* If you need to whitelist external domains, or treat them as internal domains, check that their SPF and DMARC records are well configured.
+* If you need to whitelist external domains, or treat them as internal domains, check that the domains' SPF and DMARC records are well configured.
 * Review your own SPF and DMARC records.
 You want SPF to _hard_ fail and DMARC to have a `reject` policy.

-* Monitor your DMARC reports to gain insights into attempts to misuse your domain.